Sokolov, Czech Republic: Etymology

 The meaning of the original German name Falkenau was "falcon's riparian forest", the original Czech name Falknov was created by transcription of the German name.
 According to legend, it was related to hobby of knight Sebastian, who is said to have been the founder of the town, of falconry.
-After the World War II, when it was customary to change names of German origin, the town was renamed Sokolov.
+After World War II, when it was customary to change names of German origin, the town was renamed Sokolov.
 According to communist propaganda at the time, the name was not related to a falcon (i.e. sokol in Czech), but to the Battle of Sokolovo in which Czechoslovak soldiers had fought alongside Soviet soldiers on the Eastern Front in World War II.

 Geography

 Sokolov is located about 16 km southwest of Karlovy Vary.
 It lies mostly in the Sokolov Basin.
 The eastern part of the municipal territory extends into the Slavkov Forest and includes the highest point of Sokolov, the hill Zelený močál at 797 m above sea level.
 The Ohře River flows through the town.

 On the eastern outskirts of the town there is Lake Michal, an artificial lake created by flooding of former coal quarry.
-It has an area of 30 ha and serves for recreational purposes.
+It has an area of 30 ha and serves recreational purposes.

 History

 The first written mention of Sokolov is from 13 April 1279 under the name Falkenau / Falknov.
 The town was a property of noble families of Nothaft and later Schlick.
-The Schlick family built here a small castle, which was rebuilt to a château in the 16th century.
+The Schlick family built here a small castle, which was rebuilt in the 16th century.